Experience the Magic of Barcelona: Uncover its Hidden Gems

 Esquerra de l’Eixample

-This area is also rich in diversity, culture, and is super gay friendly.
-Locally, the lower end of this neighborhood—Carrer Balmes, Gran Via, Carrer Urgell and Carrer Aragó—is often referred to as Gaixample [GAY-Cham-Plé].
-I felt quite safe walking around this area while holding my wife’s hand.
+This area is also rich in diversity and culture and is super gay-friendly.
+Locally, the lower end of this neighborhood—Carrer Balmes, Gran Via, Carrer Urgell, and Carrer Aragó—is often referred to as Gaixample [GAY-Cham-Plé].
+I felt safe walking around this area while holding my wife’s hand.

-Barcelona in general is an open city, ready to welcome visitors of all backgrounds, creeds, identities, and races.
-So, rest assured, you’ll be welcomed in Barcelona.
+Barcelona is generally an open city, ready to welcome visitors of all backgrounds, creeds, identities, and races.
+So, rest assured, you’ll be welcome in Barcelona.

 A city on a hill